ship-armada/crowdfund/MONITORING.md

 Post-finalization, track:

-- Count of `Allocated` events emitted vs **expected participant count** (defined as: count of unique addresses with at least one `Committed` event — every such address receives an `Allocated` event on the success path, including zero-ARM / full-refund addresses)
+- Count of `Allocated` events emitted vs expected participant count (= count of unique addresses with at least one `Committed` event — includes zero-ARM addresses on the success path)
 - Count of `AllocatedHop` events emitted
 - Settlement invariant check for sampled addresses: `sum(AllocatedHop.armAmount) == Allocated.totalArmAmount`
 - `SettlementComplete` seen / not seen (phased mode only)